 You can still renew your B.C. liquor licence up to 30 days after it has expired.
 Submit the completed renewal application form with your renewal fee and pay a $200 late fee (except Agent licences, which pay a $50 late fee).

 If the 30-day late renewal period has passed, your licence can be reinstated up to 12 months from expiry.

 To reinstate your licence (except Agent licences):

-- Complete the Application for Reinstatement of Expired Liquor Licence (LCLB043) (PDF, 664 KB).
+- Complete the Application for Reinstatement of Expired Liquor Licence (LCRB043).
 This form includes your renewal fee and a $550 reinstatement fee.

 - Submit both the completed reinstatement form and your completed renewal application form.

 To reinstate an Agent licence: